ntvy95/multiyoutube/README.md

 If you click `Stop` button, the two videos will be ready to play starting from the second 40 and 20, respectively.

-In `Stop` mode (before you click the `Play` button for the first time and right after you click the `Stop` button) you are able to adjust the variable `start` by tuning time slider of each video.
+In `Stop` mode (before you click the `Play` button for the first time and right after you click the `Stop` button), you are able to adjust the variable `start` by tuning time slider of each video.
 There is no way to adjust the variable `end` on the website, you have to manually set it for your self as I do not think the usage of `end` is common.

 You can use the `Get URL` button to save and share your combination (in `youtube`, `start`, `end`) along with your watching progress (in `current`).